Škoda Karoq: Awards

 In the German reading poll Autonis 2017, Auto motor und sport readers voted Karoq the most beautiful car in the class of compact SUV.
 The German car magazines Auto Bild and Bild am Sonntag have awarded Karoq with the Golden Steering Wheel 2017.
 The Škoda Karoq won the title Car of the Year 2018 in the Czech Republic in January 2018.

 Sales and production figures

 Strong demand for the Karoq forced Volkswagen Group to assemble the car in two additional plants, in Mladá Boleslav, Czech Republic and in Volkswagen plant in Osnabrück, Germany in 2018-2019.
 In April 2018, Škoda CEO Bernhard Maier said during Škoda's annual results conference that customers in several markets had to wait for up to 10 months for their car to be delivered.
-It was also manufactured in Bratislava, Slovakia from October 2020.
+It was also manufactured in Bratislava, Slovakia from October 2020 to December 2023.